Leaders Are Planned, Not Scripted

 One Change I’ve Made with Equity and Inclusion in Mind

-I used to have a slide in my leadership presentations which read: The clear path to greatness: Deliver (both what’s expected of you, and what you’ve promised) Be your own source of accountability I even wrote a blog post about … Read More
+I used to have a slide in my leadership presentations which read: The clear path to greatness: Deliver (both what’s expected of you, and what you’ve promised) Be your own source of accountability I even wrote a blog post about this a while back.
+The premise is straightforward and mostly true for many people: So … Read more

 A Big Question and Frequent Mistake for Frustrated Leaders